stepchowfun/hashpass/README.md

 - the security of having a unique password for each website,
 - the convenience of only having to memorize one password,
-- the comfort of knowing that neither you nor any cloud provider can lose your passwords.
+- the comfort of knowing that neither you nor any third party can lose or leak your passwords.

 ![Screenshot](https://github.com/stepchowfun/hashpass/blob/main/images/screenshot3.png)